MASTER OF SOCIAL WORK

 - Start and lead nonprofit organizations in the local, national, and global spheres.

 - Shape programming and agencies to create innovative solutions to long-term challenges.

 Course of Study

-The MSW/NPL dual degree program allows students to earn both degrees by completing a total of 22 courses (CUs).
+The MSW/NPL dual degree program allows students to earn both degrees by completing a total of 22 course units (CUs).
 On its own, the MSW is a 16 CU degree, consisting of 11 required courses and 5 electives.
 On its own, the NPL is a 10 CU program, consisting of 4 core courses, 4 NPL electives, and 2 Penn electives.
 When students complete the MSW/NPL dual-degree, up to four courses are cross-counted between the two degrees.
 Students may count up to two MSW courses as NPL electives and up to two NPL courses as MSW electives.
-Depending on course scheduling, students may be able to complete the MSW/NPL in six terms (for example, two academic years and two summers), but students may also extend the dual-degree program to 2.5 or 3 years if they wish (not including summer terms).
+Depending on course scheduling, students may be able to complete the MSW/NPL in six terms (for example, two academic years and two summers), but students may also extend the dual-degree program to two and a half or three years if they wish (not including summer terms).
 Ideally, students will apply to the MSW and NPL degrees at the same time, but applications may also be submitted to the NPL program while students are in their first year of the MSW program.